 Vocational training or apprenticeship is a good way to start your career in Germany.
 It’s a dual program which will allow you to work hence earn some money and study at the same time.
-Germany has been welcoming foreigners to join thousands of thousands vocational training available for a long time.
+Germany has been welcoming foreigners to join vocational training programs for a long time.

 Vocational training (apprenticeship) in Germany called Ausbildung is a training program for non-academic professions, where participants receive the necessary skills and knowledge for their professional activity.
 They work and study at the same time while receiving a monthly salary during the entire program.